ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

     M_I=\frac{3}{2}p(\psi_d i_q - \psi_q i_d)

-This can be rearranged to the following equation.
+This can be rearranged to the following equation [[#Schroeder_Regelung]_, p.
+1092].
 Note that the flux-based equation above is implemented in the model.

 .. math::